sdrap/FM_Lecture/docs/lecture/02-risk-management/021-what-is-risk.md

     In other terms, $V@R_{\alpha}(L)=q_L(1-\alpha)$ is the $1-\alpha$ quantile of the distribution.

-    In the case where $F_L$ is not strictly increasing and continuous, we can still define the so called (right) pseudo-inverse or quantile as
+    In the case where $F_L$ is not strictly increasing and continuous, we can still define the so called (left) pseudo-inverse or quantile as

     !!! definition "Definition: Quantile"